Creating your first virtual machine

 There will be two different paths for installing this VM - one for Windows and Intel Macs, and a separate one for Apple Silicon (M1/2/3) Macs.
 Make sure to follow the instructions appropriate to your computer.
 If you are unsure which version is right for you, ask.

-Installing VirtualBox (Windows and Intel Macs)
+Installing VirtualBox (Windows or Mac)

 Button to create a new VM in VirtualBox